 Adult-use initiatives passed in Arizona, Montana, New Jersey, and South Dakota, with the latter approving a medical initiative.

-The National Cannabis Industry Association (NCIA) noted that with 67 percent of the vote, New Jersey gained the largest cannabis victory, surpassing California in 2016.
+The National Cannabis Industry Association (NCIA) noted that with 67 percent of the vote, New Jersey gained the largest cannabis victory.
+It surpassed California in 2016.
 It’s also noteworthy that with a possible tax rate of eight percent on cannabis sales, it would have one of the lower tax rates in the country for cannabis, which would greatly stimulate its market.

 He noted that the landslide victory shows how support for reform is growing overall, especially among conservatives.